Double Fine Productions

 The studio's next Kinect game was Double Fine Happy Action Theater

 , which solves those annoying life problems like not being able to shoot magic from your fingertips and not having enough lava in your living room.
-A sequel is being developed and will be released soon!
+It was followed up by an even better execution of the concept, Kinect Party

 In March 2012, Double Fine completed a successful Kickstarter campaign